xiaote0803/Discord-Nuke-Bot/README.md

 ## Notes

 - Please ensure the bot has administrator permissions in the target server
+- Place the bot's role as high as possible in the role hierarchy
 - Use lowercase when setting channel names

 ## Disclaimer